radiodan/radiodan.github.io/help/index.md

 <h2 id="audio">Audio</h2>

-By default radiodan will use the 3.5mm jack output, but the Pi's built in audio is quite poor.
-We have head the most success with a [Phat DAC](https://shop.pimoroni.com/products/phat-dac) - a board that requires soldering but fits onto the GPIO of your Pi.
+By default Radiodan will use the 3.5mm jack output, but the Pi's built in audio is quite poor.
+We have had the most success with a [Phat DAC](https://shop.pimoroni.com/products/phat-dac) - a board that requires soldering but fits onto the GPIO of your Pi.
 It's designed for the Zero but works with the Pi 2 and 3 too.